ampproject/amphtml/extensions/amp-story/amp-story-ads.md

 * `templateId`: the ID of the inlined template that is going to be used.
 * `data`: the data model to populate the selected template.
 The fields should match the variable names in the selected template.
-* `var`: extra variables needed by the story.
+* `vars`: extra variables needed by the story.
 They will be added to the `amp-ad` element as data attributes, and picked by runtime for different use cases:
    * CTA button rendering (see details in the ["CTA ad" section](#cta-ad))
    * Provide dynamic content of the ad for tracking purpose (see details in the "tracking" section)